prstrive/UniMVSNet/README.md

 UniMVSNet is more robust on the challenge regions and can generate more accurate depth maps.
 The point cloud is more complete and the details are finer.

-*If there are any bugs in our code, it's free to raise your questions.*
+*If there are any errors in our code, please feel free to ask your questions.*

 ## ⚙ Setup
 #### 1. Recommended environment